 7. Hanging Clay Planters

 Roll out clay thick (about half an inch), cut out a letter using a stencil or freehand, smooth the edges, and let it dry completely.
-Mount it on the wall with strong adhesive for personalized decor in a nursery, bedroom, or office.
+Mount it on the wall with strong craft adhesive for personalized decor in a nursery, bedroom, or office.
 Paint it in any color that matches your space or leave it natural for a rustic vibe.
 This is way more meaningful than store-bought letters and you can make it any size you want.
 Kids’ rooms especially benefit from this personal, handmade touch.
+For more personalized room ideas, our DIY room decor guide has plenty of inspiration.

-Roll clay out evenly, cut circles with a cookie cutter or glass, stamp patterns or leave them smooth, then seal once dry.
+Roll clay out evenly, cut circles with a geometric cookie cutter or glass, stamp patterns or leave them smooth, then seal once dry.
 These protect your furniture while adding handmade charm to your coffee table.
 The natural terracotta color works with almost any decor style and they’re so satisfying to make in batches.
 Stamp them with geometric designs, botanical prints, or leave them plain for minimalist appeal.
-Explore more small air dry clay ideas perfect for shelves and everyday use.

 Cut clay into small rectangular or oval shapes, write plant names with a tool before they dry, attach to wooden skewers or wire, and stick them in your pots.
 These add such a cute, organized look to your herb garden or houseplant collection.
 You can paint them or leave them natural for that organic garden aesthetic.
 Hand-lettering makes them look artisan and intentional rather than generic plastic labels.
 This is such an easy afternoon project that makes plant care more enjoyable and your space more styled.